Anxiety in Pets – What Pet Parents Should Know

 Managing Anxiety in Pets

-While anxiety in pets is treatable, it will take time to help your pet feel better about their triggers, regardless of what treatment or treatments you choose.
-In the meantime, you will need to limit your pet’s exposure to triggers.
+While anxiety in pets is treatable, it will take time to help your pet feel better about their triggers, regardless of your treatment or treatments.
+In the meantime, you must limit your pet’s exposure to triggers.
 This ensures they won’t continue to have scary experiences that build upon their negative associations with the trigger.

-If you have not already, you will need to determine just what is making your pet experience anxiety.
-It’s not enough to note that your pet has separation anxiety, or that they become reactive on walks.
+If you have not already, you must determine what is making your pet experience anxiety.
+It’s not enough to note that your pet has separation anxiety or that they become reactive on walks.
 What exactly bothers your pet about being alone while you’re at work?
 Are they constantly over-aroused by strangers who walk by the windows of your home?
 Do they have trouble settling down and napping while you’re away?
-Do they instead exhibit outbursts of nervous energy that drive them to destroy your belongings?
-You may find it helpful to set up a camera to record their behaviors while you’re out.
-That way you can catch a glimpse of what really goes on when you’re not home.
+Instead, Do they exhibit nervous energy outbursts that drive them to destroy your belongings?
+You may find setting up a camera to record their behaviors while out helpful.
+That way, you can see what happens when you’re not home.

-Creating a home environment in which your pet feels safe will help an awful lot.
-This can mean providing a quiet place for them to retreat when they’re feeling anxious.
-You may cover up windows with curtains or window clings so they don’t see strangers passing by all day long.
+Creating a home environment where your pet feels safe will help greatly.
+This can mean providing a quiet place to retreat when they’re anxious.
+You may cover up windows with curtains or clings so they don’t see strangers passing by all day.
 You can even play music to help drown out sounds that bother them.

 My Pet Has Anxiety… What Are My Options?

-There are many options you can use to relieve your pet’s anxiety so they can live an enjoyable life.
-With treatment, they can one day happily participate in activities that they currently find stressful.
+You can use many options to relieve your pet’s anxiety so they can live an enjoyable life.
+With treatment, they can one day happily participate in activities that they find stressful.
 However, it’s important that you are patient and your expectations are reasonable.

 Calming Supplements For Pets

-Calming supplements can help your pet overcome anxiety, whether you toss your pup their favorite calming treat before you leave for work every morning, or you give your cat a few CBD chews when you have guests over.
+Calming supplements can help calm your pet, whether you toss your pup their favorite calming treat before you leave for work every morning or give your cat a few CBD chews when you have guests over.

-Many pet parents turn to CBD supplements to help their pets relax, but hemp isn’t the only holistic ingredient that can help pets with anxiety.
+Many pet parents turn to CBD supplements to help their pets relax.

-See how “Hush, Puppy” CBD calming treats can help your anxious dog or fretful feline find inner peace – shop our holistic, vet-approved calming supplements!
+See how “Hush, Puppy” CBD calming treats can help your pet find inner peace – shop our holistic, vet-approved calming supplements!

-Essential oils are extracts from plants that can have health benefits when consumed, inhaled, or applied to the skin.
-Many of these oils have been used for hundreds, even thousands of years, for medicinal purposes.
+Essential oils are plant extracts that can have health benefits when consumed, inhaled, or applied to the skin.
+Many of these oils have been used for medicinal purposes for hundreds, even thousands of years.
 They have only recently shown potential benefits in human and animal research studies.

 Though these oils are naturally derived, they vary widely in their effects on people and animals.
-Some oils, like peppermint, can make animals more active and awake, while chamomile and passionflower have a calming effect.
+Some oils, like peppermint, can make animals more active and awake, while chamomile and passionflower are calming.

-Take care when using essential oils with pets, especially if you are using products designed for humans.
-Some oils are toxic to animals, while others need to be used in very small concentrations to avoid side effects.
+Take care when using essential oils with pets, especially if using products designed for humans.
+Some oils are toxic to animals, while others must be used in very small concentrations to avoid side effects.

 If you’re considering essential oils for your pets, it’s best to use a product developed by a licensed veterinarian for pets.

-Just like humans, pets can experience changes in mood when they listen to music.
-There have even been songs composed specially for cats and dogs to help them relax.
-Calming pet music uses soothing, high-pitched notes that appeal to our pets’ heightened ranges of hearing.
-Studies suggest that some made-for-humans music genres are more soothing than others.
+Like humans, pets can experience mood changes when listening to music.
+Songs have even been composed specially for cats and dogs to help them relax.
+Calming pet music uses soothing, high-pitched notes that appeal to our pets’ heightened hearing ranges.
+Studies suggest that some made-for-human music genres are more soothing than others.
 Soft rock and reggae demonstrate exceptional soothing qualities in dogs.